dddomodossola/pyBrain/README.md

 relate all the outputs combinations.

 This data structure must allow to be *modeled* in order to provide, for a given input, the best outputs combination.
+In order to achieve this we create two hidden layers that interconnect the inputs and outputs layer.

+The first hidden layer is composed by a number of *neurons* that represents all the inputs configurations.
+A specific input configuration activates one specific *neuron*.

+The second hidden layer is composed by a number of *neurons* that represents all the outputs configurations.
+A specific *first layer neuron* can activate potentially all *second layer neurons*, but only one gets activated.
+The one that activates depends on the *strength* of its connection.

 ![Alt text](https://raw.githubusercontent.com/dddomodossola/pyBrain/master/res/basic_network.png "Basic network")